Durbanville: Roads

 The main route through Durbanville is the R302, which is formed by three roads (Durbanville Avenue, Main Street and Wellington Road).
 It connects the town with Klipheuwel and Malmesbury to the north-east and with Bellville to the south.
 The R312 (Lichtenburg Road) starts from the R302 in the north-east of the town, running towards Fisantekraal and Wellington.

 The town is also connected to surrounding towns and villages by a number of metropolitan routes: It is connected to Bellville via the M13 (Church Street; Race Course Road; Tygerberg Valley Road), M16 (Jip de Jager Drive), M31 (Tygerberg Valley Road) and the M124 (Eversdal Road).
 It is connected to Milnerton via the M13.
 It is connected to Vissershok via the M48 (Vissershok Road).
 It is connected to Philadelphia via the M58(Koeberg Road; Adderley Road).
 It is connected to Brackenfell via the M73 (De Bron Road), the M100 (Brackenfell Boulevard) and the M137 (Okavango Road).
 It is connected to Kraaifontein via the M15 (Langeberg Road) and the M137 (Okavango Road).

 Nature Reserves

-The two nature reserves in Durbanville include the Durbanville Nature Reserve situated adjacent the racecourse along Race Course Road and the Uitkamp Wetland Nature Reserve situated in D'Urbanvale, north of Durbanville.
+The three nature reserves in Durbanville include the Durbanville Nature Reserve situated adjacent the racecourse along Race Course Road and the Uitkamp Wetland Nature Reserve situated in D'Urbanvale, north of Durbanville as well as Botterblom Nature Reserve situated in Vierlanden.